hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 When instability overly hinders org and team primary goals, and especially when it is acutely affecting profit (short term) or reputation (medium to long term), **stability must become the immediate primary focus**.
 Set clear, achievable, stability-oriented goals with attached incentives, both company-wide and org-level, building alignment on accepting the opportunity cost of temporarily diverting resources from the primary goal.
 After stability is restored, perform a postmortem to understand root causes and determine whether deeper changes are necessary — was this poor luck, or have we been ignoring systemic issues?

-## :four: Efficiency moves the bottom line
+## :four: Efficiency: moving the bottom line

 ### Infra owns efficiency, product owns growth